adelorenzo/Simple-PHP-GPIO/README.md

 # Simple-PHP-GPIO
-Control fans connected to a Raspberry Pi
+Control GPIO modules connected to a Raspberry Pi